Library Public Art Galleries

 Exhibits are held in the Community Hall Gallery, located in the Don Tatzin Community Hall (adjacent to the library), and in the Homework Center within the library.
 Exhibits are selected by the City of Lafayette Public Art Committee.

-An artist reception will be held Monday, January 12, from 5–6:30 pm in the Community Hall Gallery Meet the artists and view the full range of work.
+An artist reception will be held Monday, May 11, from 5–6:30 pm in the Community Hall Gallery.
+Come meet the artists!

 Exhibition Statement